KirsApps/boilerplate_generators/README.md

 # Generators
 * [CopyWith](#CopyWith)
 * [Props](#Props)

 # CopyWith
-Code generator for copyWith and copyWithNull methods generation with deep copy and field ignore support.
+The code generator for copyWith and copyWithNull methods generation supports deep copy and field ignoring.

 ## Usage
-* Annotate class with @copyWith annotation
+* Annotate a class with the @copyWith annotation
-* Add part file - part 'your_file_name.g.dart'
+* Add a part file - part 'your_file_name.g.dart'
-* Run build_runner.
+* Run the build_runner.

-Methods copyWith and copyWithNull will be generated.
+Methods copyWith, and copyWithNull will be generated.

 ```dart
 part 'address.g.dart';